Flufive/LinkedListUtils/Documentation.md

 ```

 ### Parameters
--head: The head node of the list.
+- head: The head node of the list.
--value: The value representing the newly added node.
+- value: The value representing the newly added node.

 ### Type Parameters
--T: The type of values stored in the nodes.
+- T: The type of values stored in the nodes.

 ### Return
 The head of the updated list.